FaitAccompli/faitaccompli.github.io/_posts/2025-10-20-zero-to-qubit.md

 This might sound strange coming from a Software Engineer with an Electronics Engineering background, working in the AI-assisted medical image analysis field.
 By most measures, I'm contributing to technological advancement and, indirectly, to healthcare.

-Yet, when it comes to a very personal battle. my family's history with lymphoma, I've often felt profoundly useless.
+Yet, when it comes to a very personal battle, my family's history with lymphoma, I've often felt profoundly useless.

 It's a strange dichotomy.
 I build complex systems, solve intricate problems, and contribute to tools that help diagnose diseases.
-But facing a challenge as formidable as cancer, especially when it touches your loved ones, can make even the most capable engineer feel powerless.
+But facing a challenge formidable like cancer, especially when it touches your loved ones, can make even the most capable engineer feel powerless.
 You want to *do something*, to apply your skills, to find a solution.
 And for a long time, I didn't know how to bridge that gap between my technical world and the biological frontier of Oncology.

 ## From AI to Qubits: A New Computational Frontier